openstack/api-site/firstapp/source/block_storage.rst

 .. todo:: Outputs missing, add attaching log from dmesg.

-Stop the running MySQL database service and move the database files from :file:`/var/lib/mysql` onto the new volume (temporary mounted at :file:`/mnt/database`).
+Stop the running MySQL database service and move the database files from :file:`/var/lib/mysql` to the new volume, which is temporarily mounted at :file:`/mnt/database`.

 ::

     # systemctl stop mariadb
     # mv /var/lib/mysql/* /mnt/database

-Sync the filesystems and mount the new blockdevice now containing the database files to :file:`/var/lib/mysql`.
+Sync the file systems and mount the block device that contains the database files to :file:`/var/lib/mysql`.

 ::